scikit-learn-contrib/DESlib/README.rst

 DESlib
 ========

-DESlib is an easy to use ensemble learning library focusing the implementation of the state-of-the-art techniques for dynamic classifier and ensemble selection.
+DESlib is an easy-to-use ensemble learning library focused on the implementation of the state-of-the-art techniques for dynamic classifier and ensemble selection.
-The library is is based on scikit-learn_, using the same method signature: **fit**, **predict**, **predict_proba** and **score**.
+The library is is based on scikit-learn_, using the same method signatures: **fit**, **predict**, **predict_proba** and **score**.
 All dynamic selection techniques were implemented according to the definitions from [1]_.

 Dynamic Selection:
 -------------------

-Dynamic Selection (DS) refers to techniques in which the base classifiers are selected on the fly, according to each new sample to be classified.
-Only the most competent, or an ensemble containing the most competent classifiers is selected to predict the label of a specific test sample.
-The rationale for such techniques is that not every classifier in the pool is an expert in classifying all unknown samples; rather, each base classifier is an expert in a different local region of the feature space.
+Dynamic Selection (DS) refers to techniques in which the base classifiers are selected dynamically at test time, according to each new sample to be classified.
+Only the most competent, or an ensemble of the most competent classifiers is selected to predict the label of a specific test sample.
+The rationale for these techniques is that not every classifier in the pool is an expert in classifying all unknown samples, but rather each base classifier is an expert in a different local region of the feature space.

-DS is one of the most promising MCS approaches due to the fact that more and more works are reporting the superior performance of such techniques over static combination methods.
+DS is one of the most promising MCS approaches (Multiple Classifier Systems) due to an increasing number of empirical studies reporting superior performance over static combination methods.
 Such techniques have achieved better classification performance especially when dealing with small-sized and imbalanced datasets.

 Installation: